 7. The Employee Experience Platform (EXP)

-Perhaps one of the most acute trends shaping the HR software landscape right now is the emergence of a new market.
+Perhaps one of the most acute technology trends shaping the HR software landscape right now is the emergence of a new market.
 Bersin refers to the underlying technology as the employee experience platform (EXP).

 Several factors are driving this development, he says.
 Among them are: